The Freeport Community Foundation has the following funds established:

 The Matthew A. Marvin Fund

 In 1994 Matthew A. Marvin, successful local businessman and generous community philanthropist, donated approximately $1 million to the Freeport Community Trust.
 Believing in the magic of endowment, he contributed an additional $1 million in 2003 to the Freeport Community Foundation.
 To date, almost $800,000 has been granted from this Fund supporting important programs, projects, and initiatives in our community.
-Being a Donor Advised Fund, the Board of Directors keeps in mind what they know to be of importance to Mr. Marvin and respects his wishes when making awards from the Marvin Fund.
+Originally set up as a Donor Advised Fund, now converted to an unrestricted fund, the Board of Directors keeps in mind what they know to be of importance to Mr. Marvin and respects his wishes when making awards from the Marvin Fund.
 The Marvin Fund follows the same areas of interest and guidelines as the Community Needs Fund.

 Dan and Nancy Schmitt Family Endowment Fund

 Donor Advised Fund-Endowed

 In 2012 Dan and Nancy Schmitt, along with their daughters Angela Damin and Christina Hamm, established the Dan and Nancy Schmitt Family Endowment Fund.
 This fund will become part of the permanent endowment of the Freeport Community Foundation with the purpose of distributing annual charitable contributions to non-profits in the Stephenson County area.
 Dan has been an active member of the Board of Directors and currently serves as the Executive Director.

 Freeport Area Church Cooperative (FACC) Permanent Endowment Fund

 This fund was established May 20, 2008 by retired Executive Director Mr. Dennis Bokemeier and the FACC Board of Directors.
 FACC is an organization of area churches that provide food, shelter and clothing to those most in need.
 Anyone may donate to the Freeport Area Church Cooperative Endowment Fund by contacting the foundation.